liankun/Boston_AirBNB/README.md

 The answers I find is followings:
 - December may be the busiest time of visting to Boston.
 - The first four highest factors are :  accommodates, private room, position of the listing and cleaning fee.
-- Most aspect people mentioned is hostself.
+- The aspect people mentioned most has something to do with hostself
 ## Necessary Library
 sklearn,pandas,seaborn,numpy,matplotlib,nltk,gensim,codecs,spacy
 ## File Descriptions